Stockmann's disclosure policy

 This disclosure policy, approved by Stockmann's Board of Directors, describes the main principles in accordance with which Stockmann, as a listed company, communicates with the capital markets and other stakeholders.

-In its disclosure policy, Stockmann complies with Finnish law, the Financial Supervisory Authority's standards and instructions, and the rules of NASDAQ OMX Helsinki.
+In its disclosure policy, Stockmann complies with Finnish law, the Financial Supervisory Authority's standards and instructions, and the rules of NASDAQ Helsinki.

 Modes of operation